Flora Robson

 Dame Flora McKenzie Robson (28 March 1902 – 7 July 1984) was an English actress and star of the theatrical stage and cinema, particularly renowned for her performances in plays demanding dramatic and emotional intensity.
 Her range extended from queens to murderers.

 Early life

-Flora McKenzie Robson was born on 28 March 1902 in South Shields, County Durham, daughter of David Robson (1864-1947) and Eliza Robson (nee McKenzie; 1870-1953) both of Scottish descent.
+Flora McKenzie Robson was born on 28 March 1902 in South Shields, County Durham, daughter of David Robson (1864–1947) and Eliza Robson (née McKenzie; 1870–1953) both of Scottish descent.
 She had six siblings.
 Many of her forebears were engineers, mostly in shipping.
 Her father was a ship's engineer who moved from Wallsend near Newcastle to Palmers Green in 1907 and Southgate in 1910, both in north London, and later to Welwyn Garden City.

 She was educated at the Palmers Green High School and the Royal Academy of Dramatic Art, where she won a bronze medal in 1921.

 Career

 Her father discovered that Flora had a talent for recitation and, from the age of five, she was taken around by horse and carriage to recite, and to compete in recitations.
 This established a pattern that remained with her.

-Robson made her stage debut in 1921.
-By the 1930s she was appearing in several prominent films both in the UK and in Hollywood, alongside such stars as Laurence Olivier, Paul Muni and George Raft.
-Her most notable role was that of Queen Elizabeth I in both Fire Over England (1937) and The Sea Hawk (1940).
-In 1934, Robson played the Empress Elizabeth in Alexander Korda's The Rise of Catherine the Great (1934).
-She was nominated for the Academy Award for Best Supporting Actress for her role as Angelique Buiton, a servant, in Saratoga Trunk (1945).
-The same year, audiences in the U.K. and the U.S. watched her performance as Ftatateeta, the nursemaid and royal confidante and murderer-upon-command to Vivien Leigh's Queen Cleopatra in the screen adaptation of George Bernard Shaw's Caesar and Cleopatra (1945).